josh/selector-observer/README.md

 ### Initialize third-party component or plugin

-Many third-party component or plugin libraries require a manual initialize step to be installed on a given element.
+Many third-party component or plugin libraries require a manual initialization step to be installed on a given element.
 The add and remove hooks can be used if the plugin provides a cleanup hook.
 Often these libraries omit that kind of API too.
 To work around this, `observe` provides an `initialize` hook that only runs once per a given element.

 This example initializes the `tippy` tooltip library on any `btn` buttons on the page.